Apache Kafka Glossary¶

 - Kafka client¶

 A Kafka client allows you to write distributed applications and microservices that read, write, and process streams of events in parallel, at scale, and in a fault-tolerant manner, even in the case of network problems or machine failures.

 The Kafka client library provides functions, classes, and utilities that allow developers to create Kafka producer clients (Producers) and consumer clients (Consumers) using various programming languages.
 The primary way to build production-ready Producers and Consumers is by using your preferred programming language and a Kafka client library.

 - Kafka cluster¶

-A group of interconnected Kafka brokers that manage and distribute real-time data streaming, processing, and storage as if they are a single system.
+A Kafka cluster is a group of interconnected Kafka brokers that manage and distribute real-time data streaming, processing, and storage as if they are a single system.

 By distributing tasks and services across multiple Kafka brokers, the Kafka cluster improves availability, reliability, and performance.